Solar Ready & Solar+Storage Ready

 Solar Ready for New Commercial Construction

-Energy Trust offers cash incentives and technical support to customers who work with a solar trade ally to plan for solar in their new commercial construction.
+Energy Trust offers cash incentives and technical support to customers who work with a solar trade ally to plan for solar on their new commercial construction projects.

 - Solar Development Assistance—Up to $1,800 in incentives to determine the solar potential of your project.

 - Solar Ready Design—Up to $15,000 in incentives to build to Energy Trust solar ready standards if you can’t install solar panels at the time of construction

 - Extended Incentive Reservation Period— Apply for solar incentives on behalf of projects much earlier in the design process than is allowed in the standard solar program

 To learn how, contact your New Buildings outreach manager by email or at 1.877.467.0930.

 Solar Ready & Solar+Storage Ready New Homes

 Solar ready homes are EPS™-rated and built to allow for easier installation of a solar electric system when the time is right.
 A home that is built solar ready can decrease the installation cost of a system by leaving clear solar roof space, installing conduit from the attic to the electric panel and leaving room near the electrical panel for future components of a solar electric system.